SAP/jenkins-library/documentation/docs/scenarios/abapEnvironmentAddons.md

 #### Assembly System

 First the ABAP system responsible for the add-on assembly.
-It is created during the pipeline and deleted in the end.
 All actions related to the ABAP source code are executed on this system, e.g. running checks with the ABAP test cockpit (ATC) or the physical build of the software components.
 There are two communication scenarios containing the different APIs of the ABAP environment system: [Test Integration](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/b04a9ae412894725a2fc539bfb1ca055.html) and [Software Assembly Integration](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/b04a9ae412894725a2fc539bfb1ca055.html).
 The assembly system should be of [service type abap](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/f0163565eb554f009f990652ca41d1c6.html) and be provisioned with parameter `is_development_allowed = false` to prevent local changes.

 #### Add-on Assembly Kit as a Service (=AAKaaS)